PerfectGym/developer/content/appendix/equipment.md

 # Equipment

-{:toc}

-## Overview

-Equipment represents an equipment type available in your club.
+Represents an equipment type available in your club.

 ## Equipment properties